wiredrelations/wired-relations-api-docs/README.md

 # Authentication

 With very few exceptions the Wired Relations API is accessed through a Graph-QL interface, but before you can access that you need an access token.
-You get that by either authenticating, or if you already did that by using a refresh token to get a new set of tokens.
+You get that by either authenticating, or, if you already did that, by using a refresh token to get a new set of tokens.

 ## Log In / Authentication